Nishi-Inc/startup-mashup/README.md

 8. The configuration is in ApplicationConfig.java file, please configure the MongoDB installation and/or set variables as per your Mongo installation.
 9. There must be a collection named `User` in the db.
+10. It is a REST API.`api` module is deployable on Tomcat 7.
+The uri would be at `/v1`.